lencap/kube/README.md

 5. Initialize the cluster from master k2 host:
   * `sudo kubeadm init --service-cidr 10.96.0.0/12 --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address 10.11.12.2`
-  * Above `--pod-network-cidr` is needed for Calico neetworking.
+  * The `--pod-network-cidr`setting is needed for Calico neetworking.

 6. If Kubernetes master has initialized successfully, setup `kubectl` wherever you need to from the files in the k2 host:
   * `mkdir -p $HOME/.kube`